Against metropolitan dispersion: a multitude of recognisable situations

 Mental maps and real maps: affinities

+Cognitive maps are helpful instruments to help the user in organizing itineraries in a city quadrant, through the mental simplification of streets, parks and interest points that are summarized by the brain to remind them better and positioning them throughout a mental city plan, in fact «just as a real map is never the same as the territory it represents, seeing as a map is partially abstract, a mental map is a re-elaboration of reality, and it’s often distorted and incomplete […].
 Paths are common spaces for transit such as streets, curbs, promenades, pathways.
 Borders act as boundaries or delimitations, and as such, in our minds they isolate space.
-Districts are spatial units which are physically or psychologically homogeneous.
-For example, a university’s campus or a hospital area delimit a territory with a specific function.
+Districts are spatial units which are physically or psychologically homogeneous. […] For example, a university’s campus or a hospital area delimit a territory with a specific function.
 Junctions are where paths, borders and districts cross.
 We have junctions where main streets meet, or where they end.
 Junctions are intersections, rotaries, tollbooths, street lamps, and so on.
 Landmarks are especially prominent elements, in the physical or psychological sense; they are points of reference.
-They’re usually highly visible, and very busy locations.
+They’re usually highly visible, and very busy locations» (Costa 2009).

 Dislocation: a new spatial organization

-Dislocation in settlement systems appears as an interval between two margins that face each other from two different regions.
-It appears in situations where such dislocation is necessary to mediate the passage between closed and open systems (Crotti 2000, p.
+As S. Crotti states (2000), urban dislocation is an interval, a glitch, a difference between two separated areas or – according to the topics expressed – is a location between the city and the suburbs, or between an urban fabric and the natural environment; «dislocation is first configured according to the concept of limit, then it appears as an interval, and finally its configuration becomes a sequence following spatial dynamism» (Crotti 2000, p.
 16).
-Dislocation is first configured according to the concept of limit, then it appears as an interval, and finally its configuration becomes a sequence following spatial dynamism.
 The designer should work exactly on this, overcoming the disjunctions, in order to make the serial repetition of buildings accessible and less oppressive, and to avoid the scattering of the human being in the city’s orientation.

 For example, Lissitzky’s horizontal skyscrapers embed architectural signs that mutate an environment’s scale and conjure the symbolic meaningfulness of access – in which survives the meaning of urban limit – but on a different directrix.
 The architect reverses the point of view, making the volumes visible and crossable.
 He makes them perfectly recognizable in the urban fabric.